jeffreyevans/spatialEco/cran-comments.md

-Update with ten new functions and one bug fix, detailed in NEWS Passed CRAN checks in devtools with no warnings or notes.
+Update with ... new functions and one function enhancement, detailed in NEWS

+Dropped unneeded dependency of rgdal and set required R version lower.
+Hopefully this will resolve cross-platform NOTE's and ERROR's

+Passed CRAN, devtools and win_build checks with no errors, warnings or notes.